Update 22nd December 2021 @04:00am.

 Travellers, under visa exemption scheme, arriving via an international airport will be given a 30 day visa exempt stamp, however people using OUT/IN method to extend their stay might be questioned after few visa exempt entries.
 There is no specific period given and there is no rule on how many visa exempt will be issued for one person.
 An old rule “90 days in a 180 days period” has been cancelled many years ago.
 As of 31st December 2016 Thailand limit visa exempt entries at land border to TWO per calendar year, but all countries under visa exempt get 30 days.
 The day you arrive is counted as first day.

 - A valid Tourist Visa allow 60 day stay and a valid Non Immigrant Visa allow 90 day.
-We recommend you to see this article and learn more on immigration laws.

 1. Tourist Visa Waiver (visa exemption), no visa required prior to commencing travel to Thailand, however have the “THREE PROOF” (cash, ticket and room) ready.